 What makes the Syn-One Test different?

-It’s the only commercially available test that uses skin biopsies taken in your office to provide visual proof of a synucleinopathy.
-The procedure is simple, convenient, minimally invasive, and can detect synucleinopathies even in the early stages of disease.
+Syn-One is the only commercially available test that uses skin biopsies taken in your office to provide visual proof of a synucleinopathy.
+The procedure is simple, convenient, minimally invasive, and has been shown to detect phosphorylated alpha-synuclein even in early stages of disease.
+Test kits are free, shelf-stable for one year, and the collected biopsies are shipped at room temperature to our CLIA-certified and CAP-accredited laboratory in Scottsdale, Arizona.
+The Syn-One Test is also less expensive, more convenient, and more specific than the DaTscan.

 Is the Syn-One Test covered by insurance?

-CND Life Sciences is a Medicare and Tricare participating provider with in-network contracts with a growing list of commercial health plans and other insurance carriers.
-Since health benefits vary, CND’s billing team can help your patients determine their specific benefits coverage before you conduct the required skin biopsies for the Syn-One Test.
-CND also offers self-pay options for your uninsured and underinsured patients.
+CND Life Sciences is a Medicare and Tricare participating provider and is working diligently to establish in-network contracts with commercial payers given our strong and increasing body of scientific and clinical utility evidence.
+Since health benefits vary with different programs and plans, CND’s Patient Access team can help determine the expected benefits coverage for your patients before you conduct the required skin biopsies for the Syn-One Test.
+CND also offers self-pay options and payment plans for your uninsured and underinsured patients as needed.

 How accurate is the Syn-One Test?